Parliamentary.ai

 Overview

 This bill aims to limit the number of voting members in the House of Lords to 650.
-It introduces a temporary cap on new peer appointments and establishes a compulsory retirement process for existing members to achieve this limit.
+It introduces a temporary cap on new peer appointments and a compulsory retirement process for existing peers to achieve this limit, prioritizing those with the longest tenure.

 Description

-The bill sets a maximum of 650 voting peers in the House of Lords, effective from June 1st, 2015.
-Between July 12th, 2013, and June 1st, 2015, no more than 45 new peers can be appointed, excluding archbishops, bishops, and peers replacing hereditary peers.
-If the number of voting peers exceeds 650 on May 1st, 2015, a compulsory retirement process will reduce the number to 650.
-This process prioritizes peers based on seniority (length of membership), starting with the longest-serving peer.
-Compulsory retirements take effect on May 31st, 2015, and do not apply to archbishops, bishops, or hereditary peers.
-Peers retiring voluntarily may choose to convert their titles to non-voting hereditary peerages.
+The House of Lords (Maximum Membership) Bill sets a maximum of 650 voting peers effective June 1st, 2015.
+Between July 12th, 2013, and June 1st, 2015, no more than 45 new peers can be appointed (excluding archbishops, bishops, and replacements for hereditary peers).
+If the number of voting peers exceeds 650 by May 1st, 2015, a compulsory retirement process will be triggered.
+This process will prioritize peers based on length of service (seniority), with the longest-serving peers retiring first.
+Retirement will take effect on May 31st, 2015, and cannot be rescinded.
+Retiring peers can choose to have their title converted into a non-voting hereditary title.

 Government Spending